-The Initial Concept Proposal for the 2024/2025 FY is due in May (see Table 1).
-If endorsed, the EMC will request a more detailed Full Project Proposal generally within a week of review at a public meeting, and which will generally be due in June or July on the date provided in the email notification.
+The Initial Concept Proposal for the 2025/2026 FY is due in May (see Table 1).
+If endorsed, the EMC will request a more detailed Full Project Proposal, generally within a week of review at a public meeting.
+Full Project Proposals will be requested by email and will generally be due in June or July, or by the date provided in the email.

 ELIGIBILITY

-All applications will be screened for eligibility.
-Applications must be complete and submitted by an eligible applicant.
-Applicants or applications that do not meet these criteria will not be eligible for award.
+All proposals will be screened for eligibility.
+Proposals must be complete and submitted by an eligible applicant.
+Proposals received from applicants that do not meet the criteria, and incomplete applications, will not be considered.

 ELIGIBLE ACTIVITIES